RATlab-Analytics/alliGAITor/THIRD_PARTY_NOTICES.md

 alliGAITor is licensed under the GNU General Public License v3.0 (see `LICENSE`).
-It depends on and, in the specific files noted below, adapts code from the following permissively-licensed projects.
-Their license terms are reproduced here to satisfy each project's attribution requirement; incorporating BSD/MIT-licensed code into a GPLv3 project does not affect alliGAITor's own licensing.
+It depends on and, in the specific files noted below, adapts code from the following open-source projects:

 ## aniposelib